-What you must pay when Services that are covered for you you get these services Inpatient services covered during a non-covered inpatient stav You pay 100% of inpatient If you have exhausted your inpatient benefits or if the inpatient facility charges during a stay is not reasonable and necessary, we will not cover your non-covered inpatient stay. inpatient stay.
-However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled Applicable outpatient nursing facility (SNF).
-Covered services include, but are not copayments and/or limited to: coinsurance apply to each Physician services Medicare-covered service Diagnostic tests (like lab tests) and item you receive X-ray, radium, and isotope therapy including technician during a non-covered materials and services inpatient stay.
-Surgical dressings Splints, casts and other devices used to reduce fractures and Please see each benefit dislocations listed in the Outpatient Prosthetics and orthotics devices (other than dental) that Services section of this replace all or part of an internal body organ (including chart for information about contiguous tissue), or all or part of the function of a covered outpatient services permanently inoperative or malfunctioning internal body and cost-sharing amounts organ, including replacement or repairs of such devices that apply for each service. • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy information.
+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
+Covered services include, but are not limited to:

+- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy

 Some services may require your provider to obtain prior authorization.
-Please refer to each benefit section for more
+Please refer to each benefit section for more information.